chengyong-chen/Giscake/README.md

 Giscake is the leading open-source JavaScript library for **mobile-friendly interactive maps**.

-Learn more about Giscake and Mapper, plase visite www.diwatu.com to see what I can do for you.
+Learn more about Giscake and Mapper, plase visite www.diwatu.com to see what it can do for you.

+Learn more about myselft please visit me at https://www.linkedin.com/in/chengyong-chen-9a330b38/